BolSadguy/MadCatz-VS-Custom-Turbo-Panel/README.md

 4x 3mm LED bulbs for player LEDs

 Designed for use with MadCatz VS (does not sit flush with art+plexi, this is intended)

+Test prints were done in black resin from JLCPCB